theoddartisan/McMaster-Carr-Extension/README.md

 I have always enjoyed browsing through the vast catalog of industrial supply products that McMaster-Carr offers.
 I wanted a way to see the full range of product offerings they have and thought that a "random" button of some kind would be fun.
 As I started developing the extension for that task I decided to start adding more functionality like the search bar.
 I am no coding expert so there are likely many improvements that can be made to the code for efficiency and such - feel free to contribute to the project!
 I'm just happy to be having fun with the learning process.

-With v1.0.0 the random feature references and array URLs pulled from one of McMaster's sitemap XML files with over 57,000 unique URLs for browsing their online catalog.
-While this doesn't get you the resolution that individual part numbers would, its still a blast to see the vast scope of product offerings from McMaster this way.
+With v1.0.0 the random feature references an array of URLs pulled from one of McMaster's sitemap XML files with over 57,000 unique URLs for browsing their online catalog.
+While this doesn't get you the resolution that individual part numbers would, it's still a blast to see the vast scope of product offerings from McMaster this way.

 ## Wishful Thinking Improvements
 - Have the array of item categories autoupdate according to the latest XML files available through McMaster's Sitemap files